 - Certain infertility treatments

 If a doctor’s advice, action, or inaction contributed to your child’s cerebral palsy, then they and their employer may be liable to pay you compensation.
-Consider how a Illinois cerebral palsy lawyer at the Birth Injury Lawyers Group can help you pursue financial awards.
-Call us today at (800) 222-9529 for a free consultation.
+Consider how an Illinois cerebral palsy attorney can help you pursue financial awards.
+Call us today for a free consultation.

 - Pain and suffering for you and your child’s hardship